billbuchanan/csn09112/week03_ns/labs/README.md

 Rerun Hydra and start Snort to detect incorrect logins.
 Did it detect the scan?
 [Yes/No] --->

 Next, run Hydra and crack the username and the password for the Web server.
-With these usernames and passwords we will target the DVWA site.
+With these usernames and passwords, we will target the DVWA site.
 First, access the Web server from:

 ```
 http://192.168.11.9/dvwa/login.php